confluence/python-textbok/python_notes/Classes.rst

     print(person.email)
     print(person.age())

-    print(dir(person))

-We start the class definition with the ``class`` keyword, followed by the class name, round brackets and a colon.
-We would list any parent classes in between the brackets, but this class doesn't have any, so the brackets are empty.
+We start the class definition with the ``class`` keyword, followed by the class name and a colon.
+We would list any parent classes in between round brackets before the colon, but this class doesn't have any, so we can leave them out.

 Inside the class body, we define two functions -- these are our objects's methods.
-We have defined to methods -- the first is called ``__init__``, which is a special method.
+The first is called ``__init__``, which is a special method.
 When we call the class object, a new instance of the class is created, and the ``__init__`` method on this new object is immediately executed with all the parameters that we passed to the class object.
-The purpose of this method is thus to set up a new object using data that we have provided.  ``__init__`` is sometimes called the object's *constructor*.
+The purpose of this method is thus to set up a new object using data that we have provided.

+The second method is a custom method which calculates the age of our person using the birthdate and the current date.

 ..
-Todo:: is that technically correct?
-What is the difference between construction and initialisation?

-The second method is a custom method which calculates the age of our person using the birthdate and the current date.
+Note:: ``__init__`` is sometimes called the object's *constructor*, because it is used similarly to the way that constructors are used in other languages, but that is not technically correct -- it's better to call it the *initializer*.
+There is a different method called ``__new__`` which is more analogous to a constructor, but it is hardly ever used.

 You may have noticed that both of these method definitions have ``self`` as the first parameter, and we use this variable inside the method bodies -- but we don't appear to pass this parameter in.
 This is because whenever we call a method on an object, *the object itself* is automatically passed in as the first parameter.
 This gives us a way to access the object's properties from inside the object's methods.